NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-motion-seg.md

 # High Dynamics Moving Video Example

 Consider a video with a very dynamic moving camera (chase quad) and a dynamic subject (aerobatic aircraft.)
+We have animated a sliding window DMD solution so you can view it changing over time.
+Functionally this would be similar to a Streaming DMD solution with correctly implemented "forgetting" factor.

-Visually you can see the original video frame in the top left grid location.
-Then moving to the right you see the zero frequency DMD mode (top center) which visually looks very much like an average of the input frames as we would expect.
+The original video is shown in the top left grid location.
+The zero frequency DMD mode is shown top center.
+Visually it looks very much like an average of the input frames as we would expect.

 Looking at the other non-zero frequency modes, we can see the all the elements described above.
-Video motion is really just an illusion created by changing individual pixel values.
-The pixel value changes over time show up in all the modes because they generally behave like step changes.

-In the case of a stationary camera we can look at the zero frequency mode and observe it is the background without the moving elements.
+None of the modes are able to isolate camera motion from object motion in this general case.

 In the case of a moving camera we can view all the different modes and animate them throughout the course of the moving video, but we do not